-The research-based program is FOSS KIT.
+The research-based program used at Lakeview Elementary is the Harcourt Brace Science Series.

 Using the School Improvement Zones' organizational structure, professional development will be provided to teachers and appropriate staff during the extended professional development days.
 Trainings will include the core science program, intervention programs, and assessments used at the elementary level.
 Teachers will also participate in DISTRICT provided CRISS trainings in an effort to incorporate the various strategies into their classroom instruction.